uzeful/VA_Project/README.md

 ## Q&A

-If you have any question, just add a new issue!
+If you have any question, just contact us (Zhang Yu: uzeful@163.com, Wei Te: kevin.1991@163.com) or add a new issue under this repo!